bihor/fp_newsletter/Documentation/Configuration/Index.rst

 the hidden-field if you need a more flexible solution.

 Note: this setting is used for groups of fe_users too!
 If you use fe_users, here you can set the fe_groups.
+That works only with the extension Luxletter.
+If newsletterExtension=mail is set, user groups are ignored.
+Therefore only categories are used.

+Note: if deleteMode=3 is set, only categories set in categoryOrGroup will be removed.
+And the flag mail_active will be set to 0, if newsletterExtension=mail is set.

 Changing the labels
 ^^^^^^^^^^^^^^^^^^^